adnan1306/adnan1306.github.io/_pages/about.md

 # Recent News
-* Joined University of Waterloo for graduate studies
+* September, 2019 - Joined University of Waterloo for graduate studies
 * April 26, 2019.
 I have been awarded Vector Scholarship in AI by the [Vector Institute, Canada](https://vectorinstitute.ai/).
 * December 2018.
 I will be joining University of Waterloo for graduate studies in Fall 2019.
 * October 2017.
 I was awarded Shastri Indo Canadian Research Fellowship 2018.